hfridholm/korsord/NOTES.md

 This is doing more computational work, but prevents obvious bad words from being traversed from the first "good" letter
 (when the second letter is obviously "bad")

+- problem: When generating: words start generating from other side of grid
+- If SQUARE_BLOCK should be placed on SQUARE_BORDER, it is legal